Experience Life as a Local, While on Holiday

 Source: The Peak Magazine / Karen Tee / 14 October 2016

-An aviation and design enthusiast, Fang, who is also the chairman and founder of hospitality company Frontier Group, planned his trips around exclusive visits to the Airbus and Dassault Falcon jet production facilities.
+An aviation and design enthusiast, Fang, who is the founder of hospitality company Frontier Group, planned his trips around exclusive visits to the Airbus and Dassault Falcon jet production facilities.
 “I wanted to see for myself the process of how jets are built,” says Fang, who was treated to a private tour of Dassault’s Bordeaux facility last year.
 “It is quite a sight to have such a high-tech facility right in the middle of the wine country.
 The level of technology and know-how that the company has accumulated is truly amazing and the visit gave me a very good idea of what the people at Dassault think about when designing jets.

 “These visits give me deeper insights into French craftsmanship, design and ideas.
 Their creative process is amazing – just look at their products.”